 Master how to design a production reasoning agent (like o1/DeepSeek-R1) that uses chain-of-thought, tree search, and test-time compute scaling for complex problem solving.

-Architect a real-time voice AI agent with sub-500ms latency.
+Master the architecture of a real-time voice AI agent with sub-500ms latency.
 Covers VAD, streaming STT/LLM/TTS pipelines, WebRTC transport, and handling interruptions.

 Master the mathematics and architecture of Diffusion Models, from the forward noising process to U-Net denoising, Classifier-Free Guidance, and Latent Diffusion scaling.